MinseungKo/Stochastic-System-Frequency-Response-SFR-Model/README.md

   Load model parameters, Voltage sensitivity, Voltage jump, Completely unknown uncertainties

 ## File Description
-- Stochastic_SFR.m: main file to run stochastic SFR model
+- Stochastic_SFR_final.m: main file to run stochastic SFR model
+- Deterministic_SFR.m: file to run deterministic SFR model
 - loadbus_3_500.xlsx: PSS/E simulation output on IEEE 39-bus system.
 A 500 MW load increase at Bus 3 is simulated.
-- volt_sensitivity.csv: Voltage sensitivity obtained by injecting reactive power perturbation signals at generator buses.
+- volt_sensitivity.csv: Voltage-to-Voltage sensitivity between load/generator bus to generator bus.
+This is obtained by injecting reactive power perturbation signals at generator buses.
 Simulations are conducted by using PSS/E.
+- voltH.csv: Voltage-to-Reactive power sensitivity.
+We use this information for our proposed estimation of the load bus voltages.